Pantal-pl/Pantal-pl/README.md

 ### Hi there 👋, This is Radosław Selewski

-I create small pages for fun, but so they don't look like shit.
+Creating just for fun, and maybe for $ in future.

 Skills: HTML / CSS / JS / REACT / UX / UI